-I could seriously just make this homemade french fries recipe for dinner and be happy.
-Maybe a little cheese sauce?
+I could seriously just make these homemade oven baked french fries for dinner every day and be happy.

-- 5-6 inch Idaho potatoes peeled & sliced into 1/3 thick fries, soaked in cold water
+- 6 medium potatoes peeled & sliced into 1/3 thick fries, soaked in cold water

 - 1 cup shredded or grated Parmesan cheese optional

 - Drain the fries and pat dry with paper towels.
 Use a pastry brush to spread 1-1/2 tablespoons of the olive oil on a rimmed baking sheet and spread out the potatoes.

 - Season potatoes with salt, pepper, and garlic powder, then sprinkle the basil evenly over the potatoes.
 Drizzle the remaining olive oil over the fries.
 Scatter the cubed butter around the pan (this helps create the lovely caramelized edges).

 - Bake for 30 minutes, then sprinkle Parmesan on top if desired.
 Rotating pan, return to oven and bake an additional 15-20 minutes until the potatoes are golden brown.
 Use a spatula to remove the fries.
 Sprinkle with additional salt and pepper to taste.
 Serve hot.

 Food is my love language.
 But so is saving money.
 So I like to combine the two a lot and make thrifty make ahead and freeze meals to save time.
 Because life is busy, and freezer meals can come to the rescue for all of us.
 And yes, they actually CAN taste good.
 Read more...